CitrineInformatics/citrine-python/docs/source/getting_started/teams.rst

 In the following examples, ``citrine`` is the name of your :class:`~citrine.citrine.Citrine` client object.

-After connecting to the Citrine Platform, you'll most likely want to find a specific Team.
-To list all Teams of which you are a member, use the ``list`` method.
+After connecting to the Citrine Platform, you'll most likely want to find a specific team.
+To list all teams of which you are a member, use the ``list`` method.

 .. code-block:: python

     citrine.teams.list()

-There are a few ways to find a single Team from this list.
+There are a few ways to find a specific team in this list.

 .. code-block:: python